|Browntail moth caterpillar photo via the Maine Department of Agriculture, Conservation and Forestry|

-Brown-tail moth caterpillars are out in force in parts of Maine, particularly along the coast, and will likely remain a problem through the end of June.
+Browntail moth caterpillars are a growing nuisance in parts of Maine, particularly along the coast, posing a problem from late May through late June.

 These caterpillars have tiny poisonous hairs that can cause skin or lung irritation.
 You don’t have to touch the caterpillar to contact its hairs.
 They often get into the air when the caterpillar sheds.